angadhn/MySite/_notes/Space Data Center Analysis.md

 So, there's now at least one YCombinator-backed company, Starcloud Inc., working on building SDCs—they released a white paper on this and I decided to dive in (with Claude to speedrun my analysis, of course).
 They begin by pointing us to some of the unique benefits of space solar, the main one being its 95%+ [capacity factor](https://en.wikipedia.org/wiki/Capacity_factor) versus just a median capacity factor of 24% for US terrestrial solar (under 10% in northern Europe.
 They continue to say that combined with 40% higher peak power due to no atmospheric losses, you get over 5x the energy output from the same solar array.
 This is not exactly my forte so I am not fact-checking these claims—let's accept them as true.

+## My qualifications

 If I can claim a bit of domain expertise, it's on the space side.
-Reading Starcloud's whitepaper, I felt I could use my limited expertise from [designing mission for in-space assembled large space telescopes and analysing them]() to understand their techno-economic analysis.
+Reading Starcloud's whitepaper, I felt I could use my limited expertise from [designing mission for in-space assembled large space telescopes and analysing them](https://www.sciencedirect.com/science/article/pii/S0094576524004612) to understand their techno-economic analysis.

+## Space challenges
-Now, from my time working on that project, I have come to understand that space has its own challenges.
-For the sake of this analysis, I will classify them in the same three categories as I did at the start for Earth data centers but present them in reverse order:
+Now, in-space assembly of large space structures, like large aperture telescopes, comes with its own challenges.
+For the sake of this analysis, I will classify them in the same three categories as I did at the start for TDCs but present them in reverse order:
 1. Real estate: Starcloud's target is to achieve a 5 GW cluster spanning, with solar arrays spanning 4 km by 4 km—this would comfortably become the largest structure in space—which will need in-space assembly.
 This is, in some sense, equivalent to real estate.
 2. Cooling (aka Thermal Management): On Earth, data centers use air (convection) and water cooling (conduction) but in space, thermal management requires radiation, which is less efficient—convection is impossible in a vacuum and while water could extract heat from the center, cooling that heated up water would then pose another problem.
 3. Finally, we could also think about if/when the carbon footprint of launches offset the benefits of a SDC.
 But the report suggests that achieving AGI could need 1 GW centers but large hyperscale Earth-based data centers today reach 100 megawatts (MW) meaning they "do not scale well or sustainably to gigawatt (GW) sizes".